There won’t be much money left to fund crazy stuff like this:

 The research has caused a storm of controversy and divided scientists, with some saying it should never have been carried out.

 I would have to agree with that last sentiment.
 There’s been far too much fooling around of late with things that I’ll officially call Really Bad Ideas.
-Like the Dr. Moreau-ish human-animal hybrids
+Like the Dr. Moreau-ish human-animal hybrids, and to a lesser extent, the dinosaur reverse-evolved from a chicken.

 Now I’m a big fan of scientific advancement and its subsequent benefits to modern life.
 You know, really important things like life-saving drugs, HDTVs, PCs, iPods…